TheRincon/askew/README.md

 - dx           : translation along the x axis
 - dy           : translation along the y axis
 - dz           : translation along the z axis (distance to the image)

+## Calculate max height and width

+In order to calculate max height and width, as far as I know, we must pre-calculate each degree rotation and

 ## Acknowledgments